dimadatascience/bam_coverage/README.md

 - [Output](#output)

 ## Overview
-Nextflow Implementation for Metagenomics Analysis with MetaPhlAn v4.
-This workflow executes MetaPhlAn v4 to perform taxonomic profiling and subsequently extracts the most prominent clades.
-Additionally, it generates clade ranges found in the microbiomes of healthy individuals using the curatedMetagenomicData resource.
-While currently utilizing raw data generously provided by Paolo Manghi, which is compatible with MetaPhlAn v4, it also offers support for MetaPhlAn v3.
+Nextflow Implementation for Coverage analysis of a list of coordinates given bam files, using samtools and bedtools.

 ## Installation

 Clone the repo

 ```
-git clone git@github.com:zhanyinx/metagenomics.git
+git clone git@github.com:dimadatascience/bam_coverage.git
 ```

-Download the MetaPhlAn databases from [here](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/)

-The control databases can be downloaded  [missing link]()

 ## Usage

-Update in the configuration file (nextflow.config) by setting the path to the databases:
+Update in the configuration file (nextflow.config) by setting the path to:

-- bowtie2db: MetaPhlAn databases that can be downloaded from [here](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/)

-- control_db: control databases that can be downloaded [missing link]()
+ - fasta file: genome fasta file
+ - bed file: bed file with the coordinates to scan, coordinates: start excluded, end included.
+ - clinvar file: VCF file from clinvar to get the pathogenic score

 To run the pipeline